SGPA to CGPA Converter

 Grade average for one semester

-Grade average for all semesters
+Grade average across all semesters

 Formula